Anchor text is an integral part of any SEO strategy.

 Use Relevant Words

-When choosing anchor text, make sure it accurately reflects the page you’re linking to.
+Make sure it accurately reflects the page you’re linking to.
 That way, Google can easily understand your site’s structure and give users the best experience possible.

-Simply put, both Google and human users read anchor text in order to understand what a web page is about.
 Therefore, when choosing which words to use, aim for those that would create the most natural experience.

 For example, if you link to a page about canonical tags, don’t use anchor text like “click here”.
-Instead, use something like “what are canonical tags?” or “canonicalization best practices.”
+Instead, use something like “What are canonical tags?” or “Canonicalization best practices.”

 If someone is reading my bucket brigade copywriting technique article, it’s kinda natural they would like to know more also about the list of bucket brigade words available.